(No ratings)

 There is no cure for asthma, but with treatment it should not interfere with daily life and activities.

 Dr. Susan M. Fuchs, MD graduated from Rosalind Franklin University of Medicine and Science, Chicago Medical School in 1982.
 She completed residency at Michael Reese Hospital.
-She is certified by the American Board of Pediatrics - Pediatric Emergency Medicine (Certified) and has a state license in Illinois.
+She is certified by the American Board of Pediatrics - Pediatrics (Certified) and has a state license in Illinois.

 Medical School: Rosalind Franklin University of Medicine and Science, Chicago Medical School (1982)